VUmcCGP/wisecondor/README.md

 <br>Optional argument &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Function
 :--- | :---
 `--binsize x` | Size per bin in bp, the reference bin size should be a multiple of this value (default: x=5e3)
-`--retdist x` | Max amount of bp's between reads to consider them part of the same tower (default: x=4)
-`--retthres x` | Threshold for a group of reads to be considered a tower.
-These will be removed (default: x=4)
 `--gender x` | When not used (which is recommended), WisecondorX will predict the gender.
 Manually assigning gender could be useful for highly aberrant samples (choices: x=F, x=M)
 `--ycutoff x` | A cutoff value representing the ratio 'Y reads/total reads'.
 Used to predict gender.
 Might require training for selecting the optimal value (default: x=0.004)
 `--paired` | Enables conversion for paired-end reads